Hadamard-Type Asymptotics for Products of Best Rational Approximation Errors: From the disc to continua with analytic boundary and the Jordan-boundary case

 \subsection{A common subsequence for rows and partial products}

 We now prove Theorem~\ref{thm:common-subsequence}.
-We begin by showing that for each fixed \(m\), the extremal exponential behavior in Gonchar's theorem is attained simultaneously for all rows \(k=0,1,\dots,m\), and likewise for the corresponding partial products.
+We begin by showing that for each fixed \(m\), the extremal exponential behavior in the Saff--Gonchar theorem is attained simultaneously for all rows \(k=0,1,\dots,m\), and likewise for the corresponding partial products.

 Fix \(m\ge 0\) and assume that \(R_m<\infty\).
 By Theorem~\ref{thm:two} with \(R=1\), we have

 Choose a subsequence \(\Lambda\subset\mathbb N\) such that